hmadadian/sophos/README.md

 </table>
 ```

 The next step is putting this raw data in a proper data structure, which in this case, I use a nested dictionary.
 A sample of imported data is shown below.
-The attached screenshot shows how I used keys namings.
+The attached screenshot shows how I used keys namings (click on the image to get a clear view).

 ```json
 {"Table_Name" : {